How is Germany planning to reform its ailing pension system?

 When will a reform be introduced?

-At the moment, all of these proposals are just that: proposals.
-They will be discussed by the federal cabinet this week, and nothing will be passed until after the summer break.
-The active pension and early start pension are expected to be the first schemes to get the green light.
+Of the proposed schemes, the active pension and early start pension are expected to be the first to get the green light.

 A more fundamental reform will take more time.
 The government plans to establish a commission, which will get started after the summer break and present its plans sometime in 2027.